Skip to main content

 Director of Rugby

-Our rugby academies are led by Mike Umaga, our Director of Rugby.
-Mike is a former professional rugby union and rugby league player who represented Samoa in two World Cups.
+The Bishop Burton College rugby academies are led by Mike Umaga, Director of Rugby.
+Mike is a former professional rugby union and rugby league player who represented Samoa at two Rugby World Cups.

-With Mike's extensive contacts throughout the rugby world, students have been able to explore playing pathways both in the UK and abroad.
+Through Mike’s strong professional network within the rugby world, students have access to a range of playing and development pathways, both in the UK and internationally.

 Tony Penn Forwards Coach